Marvin Hughitt: Biography

-On February 1, 1872, Hughitt was named General Superintendent of the Chicago and Northwestern Railroad (CNW).
+On February 1, 1872, Hughitt was named general superintendent of the Chicago and North Western Railroad (CNW).
 He also closely worked with James Henry Howe, the manager of the line, who was generally unfamiliar with railroads.
-When Howe resigned, and following a short term by Henry H. Porter, Hughitt was named General Manager of the line in 1876.
+When Howe resigned, and following a short term by Henry H. Porter, Hughitt was named general manager of the line in 1876.
 Four years later, the board of directors elected him Second Vice President.
 In 1882, he was named president of the Chicago, St. Paul, Minneapolis and Omaha Railway, a feeder line to the CNW.
-Two years later he accepted the presidency of the Fremont, Elkhorn and Missouri Valley Railroad, another feeder line.
+Two years later, he accepted the presidency of the Fremont, Elkhorn and Missouri Valley Railroad, another feeder line.

 When Albert Keep was elected president of the board of directors upon its creation in 1887, Hughitt was elected to the CNW presidency.
 Hughitt was named a director of the Southern Pacific Railway Company in 1904.
 He led the CNW until his retirement in 1910.
 He remained chairman of the board of directors until 1925.

 In his free time, Hughitt enjoyed billiards and had a room in his Prairie Avenue house dedicated to the game.
 He was a member of the Commercial Club of Chicago, serving a term as its president.
-He died at his home in Lake Forest, Illinois after a stroke on January 6, 1928.
+He died at his home in Lake Forest, Illinois after a stroke on January 6, 1928, and was buried at Rosehill Cemetery in Chicago.